 The second stream, flagged by “& Co” is that Kingsview & Co will also function as an extension of DreamSeeker Magazine.
 DSM, a quarterly magazine founded in 2001, was released in both paper/online versions into 2011 then moved entirely online until going on hiatus in 2012 because as full-time seminary dean I no longer had enough time to edit.

-With Kingsview & Co, DSM resumes publication but in this blog format and continuously, as posts are available, rather than in the prior quarterly format.
-My hope is that this approach will allow me to use the limited time I have for writing/publishing to offer both my own and guest blog posts as schedule permits.
+With Kingsview & Co, DSM resumed publication in 2015 but in this blog format and continuously, as posts are available, rather than in the prior quarterly format.
+My hope is that this approach allows me to use the limited time I have for writing/publishing to offer both my own and guest blog posts as schedule permits.

 As has always been the case, addressed will be a range of topics and approaches, from political, cultural, and theological or denominational reflections to personal or family stories, often centering on but not limited to Anabaptist-Mennonite visions and realities.
 The original DSM mission statement continues to apply.
 As I concluded when writing the statement back in 2001, “Roxana Robinson urges us to consider the possibility that even in—maybe especially in—a new millennium, ‘love still drives us; we still need it as the moving force in what we read.’
 Let the dreamseeking, heartfelt and passionate and filled with love, begin.”

 —Michael A. King, blogger and editor, Kingsview & Co and DreamSeeker Magazine